Blue Lights series 4: BBC One confirms Richard Dormer set to return as beloved (but very dead) Gerry Cliff

 What’s the plot of Blue Lights series 4?

-It’s early days to know much about the plot, but the Beeb has teased some “brilliant ideas”.
+It’s early days to know much more about the plot, but the Beeb previously teased some “brilliant ideas”.

 BBC Director of Drama Lindsay Salt said: “We were bowled over by the reaction to Blue Lights and I’m really pleased to be confirming our commitment to bring more series of our beloved Belfast drama to air.